ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 <image src="/assets/images/vim-latex/ultisnips/visual-placeholder.gif" alt="Demonstrating the visual placeholder"  />

+Indeed (as far as I know) the most common use case for the visual placeholder is to quickly surround existing text with a snippet (e.g. to place a sentence inside a LaTeX italics command, to surround a word with quotation marks, surround a paragraph in a LaTeX environment, etc.).
+You can have one visual placeholder per snippet, and you specify it with the `${VISUAL}` keyword---this keyword is usually (but does not have to be) integrated into tabstops.

+Of course, you can still use any snippet that includes the `${VISUAL}` keyword without going through the select-and-Tab procedure described above---you just type the snippet trigger and use it like any other snippet.

 The visual placeholder is documented at `:help UltiSnips-visual-placeholder` and explained on video in the UltiSnips screencast [Episode 3: What's new in version 2.0](http://www.sirver.net/blog/2012/02/05/third-episode-of-ultisnips-screencast/); I encourage you to watch the video for orientation, if needed.

 ### Dynamically-evaluated code inside snippets
 It is possible to add dynamically-evaluated code to snippet bodies (UltiSnips calls this "code interpolation").